0x17de/pySnipps/README.md

 Depends on
 ==========
-Sqlite3, GTK3
+Python2, Sqlite3, GTK3

 How to use
 ==========
 The 'main.py' script has to be run with python2.
-The project was not tested with python3.
+The project was tested with python2.7.